Sindh govt closely monitoring flood situation: Sharjeel

-KARACHI: Sindh Senior Minister and Provincial Minister for Information, Transport and Mass Transit Sharjeel Inam Memon has said that the flow of floodwater in rivers and barrages continues to fluctuate and the Sindh government is closely monitoring the situation.
-He added that all relevant agencies are on alert in view of the changing water levels.
+KARACHI: Sindh Senior Minister and Provincial Minister for Information, Transport and Mass Transit Sharjeel Inam Memon said that the Sindh government is closely monitoring the flood situation, and work is being carried out with a coordinated strategy at all levels.

-Low-level flooding has been recorded at Guddu, Sukkur, Kotri, and Marala, while the inflow and outflow of water at Panjnad Barrage in Punjab is 310,479 cusecs.
+In a statement, Sharjeel Inam Memon said the Sindh government and all departments are engaged in monitoring and relief activities around the clock.
+Water levels at barrages and rivers are being checked continuously so that preventive measures can be taken in time.
+People from the affected areas of Kachha have been relocated to safe places, and temporary shelters, drinking water, food, medicines, and other essential facilities have been provided.

-He said that the inflow at Guddu Barrage is 359,570 cusecs and the outflow is 327,481 cusecs.
-At Sukkur Barrage, the inflow is 331,155 cusecs, which is on the decline, while the outflow is 277,355 cusecs.
-He said that 169 medical camps have been established in the flood-affected areas, where 6,890 people received medical assistance in the past 24 hours.
-So far, a total of 27,801 people have benefited from medical camps.
+He said this is a national emergency that the government cannot handle alone.
+Public cooperation is essential.
+People should follow the instructions of the administration and rescue agencies, avoid rumors, and contact the nearest center or helpline in case of an emergency.

 Copyright Business Recorder, 2025